Formula E Cars

 Aerodynamic elements Spoiler and airdam

-600 kW total power potential from regenerative braking (250 kW front generator, 350 kW rear motor)[18]
+Energy source Battery cells with sustainably-sourced minerals; reused and recycled at end of life[21] 600 kW total power potential from regenerative braking (250 kW front motor, 350 kW rear motor)[21]

-Fast charging 600 kW ultra-high speed charging, almost twice as fast as any commercially available charger[19]
+Fast charging 600 kW ultra-high speed charging[22]

 Rims 460 or 510 mm OZ Racing magnesium wheels